ankiedos/awesome-computer-languages/README.md

 *Description*: Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.

-*Categories*: garbage-collection, threading
+*Categories*: threading, general-purpose

-*Programming model*: compiled
+*Programming-Model*: compiled

 *Runtime*: native